 Automatic wrap text within a cell in the spreadsheet

-First step is to Select cell “B8”, once you select the cell, you can observe black color at borders
+The first step is to Select cell “B8”, once you select the cell, you can observe black color at borders.

-Now, you can observe the contents of the cell “B8”, is wrapped to fit the cell.
+You can now observe the contents of the cell “B8” wrapped to fit the cell.

 - Adjusted column width by clicking on the right bottom border of a row header and dragging the separator towards left or right.

-If you have used above two option before doing wrap text, you will not observe any change in the row height or column width when you click the Wrap Text button
+If you have used the above two options before doing wrap text, you will not observe any change in the row height or column width when you click the Wrap Text button.

-Wrap text within a cell in the spreadsheet with “format cells” option
+Wrap text within a cell in the spreadsheet with the “format cells” option

 Select a cell “B8”, once you select a cell, you can observe black color at borders.

-In the Format Cells dialog box, select alignment subtab, in that select the Wrap Text check box and click OK.
+In the Format Cells dialog box, select alignment subtab; select the Wrap Text check box and click OK.

 Now, you can observe the text contents of the cell “B8”, which is wrapped to fit in the cell.

-When compared to the first method, this one may take extra time & might take a couple of extra clicks, but at a single shot, it will help you out to make other changes in cell formatting with various options in format cells window.
+Compared to the first method, this one may take extra time & might take a couple of extra clicks, but at a single shot, it will help you make other changes in cell formatting with various options in the format cells window.

 Things to Remember About the Wrap Text in Excel